alumni_lookup

 Welcome Email (Good Example)

-Subject: Welcome to Alumni Champions, Jane! 🎉
+Subject: Welcome Home, Jane! 🎉

 Hi Jane,